Rico Verhoeven: Verhoeven vs. Hari

 After defeating Hari, Glory was unable to find an appropriate opponent for Verhoeven, and so arranged for him to fight the reigning Enfusion Super Heavyweight champion Ismael Lazaar in a non-title fight at Glory 41: Holland.
 Verhoeven dominated the fight, with Lazaar being unable to cover the distance, being six inches shorter than the champion.
 He won the fight by unanimous decision.
 Lazaar would later fail a doping test and was suspended for four years.

-Glory would once again book Verhoeven in a non-title match against Antônio Silva, in what the website Bloody Elbow called a "gross mismatch".
+Glory booked Verhoeven in a non-title match against Antônio Silva, in what the website Bloody Elbow called a "gross mismatch".
 Silva was given a 35-1 odds to win.
 Verhoeven abandoned his usual strategy of outfighting, unleashing several combinations on the MMA fighter.
 The fight ended in a technical knockout, after Rico knocked Silva down with a head kick 43 seconds into the second round.

 Verhoeven vs. Ben Saddik

 Verhoeven fought Jamal Ben Saddik in defense of Glory heavyweight title, on 9 December 2017.
 In a fight that has been called the biggest fight in kickboxing history due to the size of the contestants, with Jamal being 6' 9", 280 lbs and Rico himself at 6' 5", 260 lbs.
 Jamal defeated a young Rico in their first meeting in 2011, but since then has had a record of 11 wins to 6 losses, while Rico climbed the P4P rankings and established himself as a kickboxing world champion.

 Ben Saddik found success early on in the fight, before Verhoeven took over as the fight went on, winning by a fifth-round TKO.

 Verhoeven was again scheduled to defend his title at Glory 54: Birmingham, in a rematch with Mladen Brestovac.
 Verhoeven had won five straight fights since their first meeting, while Brestovac came into the fight on a three fight winning streak.
 The champion stuck to his patented outfighting, damaging the challenger with low kicks and front kicks from distance early, and unleashing hand combinations later in the fight.
 Verhoeven won a comfortable unanimous decision with 50–45 on all five scorecards.

 He was scheduled to defend his title for a record setting eighth time at Glory 59: Amsterdam, when he faced the WGP Heavyweight champion Guto Inocente.
 Inocente would use several illegal moves during the fight, such as a foot sweep and a judo throw, however, Verhoeven would again dominate the bout, winning all five rounds on each of the judges scorecards.